opencor/opencor-user-documentation/src/plugins/simulation/simulationExperimentView.rst

 Now, you can modify any of the model parameters identified by either the |state| or |constant| icon (i.e. a state or a constant).
 Say that you want to set ``g_Na_max`` (from the ``sodium_channel`` component) to ``0 milliS_per_cm2``.
-To resume the simulation will then give you something like:
+To resume the simulation then gives you something like:

 .. |state| image:: pics/state.png
    :class: inlineicon